dishabeeraladinni/DH110-Spring23/Assignment06.md

 ### Purpose of Interface Design

+The purpose of interface design is to create user interfaces that facilitate effective and efficient interactions between humans and digital systems, such as software applications, websites, or electronic devices.
+Interface design focuses on designing visually appealing and intuitive interfaces that enhance the user experience and enable users to accomplish their goals easily.

 ### Design Process

 I first created my prototype on paper and then later implemented it digitally using Figma.
 On Figma, I chose a phone frame as GamePigeon since it is primarily used on messaging platforms.
 After all the information logistics, I implemented a grid to determine the best information structure.
 Then, I determined the typography styles of all texts, which would immediately give a rough estimate of the shapes and sizes of the buttons.
 After several rounds of iterations of the wireframe, I developed a color scheme for both themes: light and dark.